Albert Ferrer: International career

-Ferrer was a Spain international on 36 occasions.
-His debut came on 4 September 1991 in a friendly win with Uruguay in Oviedo, as La Roja eventually did not qualify for UEFA Euro 1992.
+Ferrer earned 36 caps for Spain.
+His debut came on 4 September 1991 in a friendly win over Uruguay in Oviedo, as La Roja eventually did not qualify for UEFA Euro 1992.

-Subsequently, Ferrer was a regular figure in the national side, appearing as starter at the 1994 FIFA World Cup and playing once in the 1998 edition, the 3–2 group stage loss against Nigeria, missing Euro 1996 and 2000 through injury (with Barcelona teammate Sergi on the other flank in all these tournaments).
+Subsequently, Ferrer was a regular in the national side, starting at the 1994 FIFA World Cup and playing once in the 1998 edition, the 3–2 group stage loss against Nigeria, missing Euro 1996 and 2000 through injury (with Barcelona teammate Sergi on the other flank in all these tournaments).

 In 1992, Ferrer was first-choice for the Olympic team that won the gold medal at the Summer Olympics, held in his hometown.

 Coaching career

 After retiring, Ferrer worked as a color commentator for a number of Spanish broadcasters.
-In late October 2010, he was announced as new head coach of SBV Vitesse in the Eredivisie, his staff also included compatriot Albert Capellas (formerly youth coach at Barcelona) and former Dutch goalkeeper Stanley Menzo, who left his post at SC Cambuur in order to join the Spaniards.
+In late October 2010, he was announced as new head coach of SBV Vitesse in the Eredivisie, his staff also including his compatriot Albert Capellas (formerly youth coach at Barcelona) and former Dutch goalkeeper Stanley Menzo, who left his post at SC Cambuur in order to join the Spaniards.

 Ferrer led the side to 15th position, in a narrow escape from relegation.
 He was subsequently relieved of his duties, being replaced by John van den Brom.

 On 17 February 2014, Ferrer was appointed at Segunda División club Córdoba CF. After finishing the season in the seventh place, they defeated UD Las Palmas in the play-off final to return to the top flight for the first time in 42 years.

-Ferrer was fired on 20 October 2014, as Córdoba ranked dead last with only four points in eight matches.
-On 20 June of the following year he was named RCD Mallorca manager, signing a one-year deal; after three wins from 15 second level games, he was dismissed on 30 November.
+Ferrer was fired on 20 October 2014, as Córdoba ranked last with only four points in eight matches.
+On 20 June of the following year he was named RCD Mallorca manager, signing a one-year deal; after three wins from 15 second-tier games, he was dismissed on 30 November.

-On 29 August 2017, Ferrer returned to Barcelona as coach of its legends team.
+On 29 August 2017, Ferrer returned to Barcelona as the coach of its legends team.